ordinals/ord/docs/src/guides/wallet.md

 Restoring and Dumping Wallet
 ----------------------------

-The `ord wallet` is a descriptor based wallet, which means you can dump the output descriptors and import them into other descriptor wallets.
+The `ord wallet` is a descriptor-based wallet, which means you can dump the output descriptors and import them into other descriptor wallets.
 To do so, do:

 ```